Market Analysts see Taiwan Semiconductor Manufacturing Company Limited [TSM] gaining to $149. Time to buy?

 TSM Stock Performance Analysis:

-Taiwan Semiconductor Manufacturing Company Limited [TSM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.82.
-With this latest performance, TSM shares dropped by -0.03% in over the last four-week period, additionally plugging by 64.79% over the last 6 months – not to mention a rise of 138.54% in the past year of trading.
+Taiwan Semiconductor Manufacturing Company Limited [TSM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.32.
+With this latest performance, TSM shares gained by 2.62% in over the last four-week period, additionally plugging by 60.21% over the last 6 months – not to mention a rise of 139.84% in the past year of trading.

 Insight into Taiwan Semiconductor Manufacturing Company Limited Fundamentals: